openid/OpenID4VC-HAIP/openid4vc-high-assurance-interoperability-profile-1_0.md

 ## Target Audience/Usage

-The target audience of this document is implementers who require a high level of security and privacy for their solutions.
+The target audience of this specification is implementers who require a high level of security and privacy for their solutions.
 A non-exhaustive list of the interested parties includes anyone implementing [eIDAS 2.0](https://eur-lex.europa.eu/legal-content/EN/TXT/HTML/?uri=OJ:L_202401183), [California Department of Motor Vehicles](https://www.dmv.ca.gov/portal/), [Open Wallet Foundation (OWF)](https://openwallet.foundation/), [IDunion](https://idunion.org/?lang=en), [GAIN](https://gainforum.org/), and [the Trusted Web project of the Japanese government](https://trustedweb.go.jp/en), but is expected to grow to include other jurisdictions and private sector companies.

 ## Requirements Notation and Conventions